racheldotey/node-config-service/README.md

 ![Keywords](https://img.shields.io/github/package-json/keywords/racheldotey/node-config-service?style=for-the-badge)

-`ConfigService` is a `node` module used to manage a set of config variables that are dependent upon node environmental variables set on the server.
+`NodeConfigService` is a `node` module used to manage a set of config variables that are dependent upon node environmental variables set on the server.

 Merge several configuration sources into a portable `get` method used throughout the app.